Mexico sends finance minister to Peru to help embattled Castillo | Politics

 Mexico sends finance minister to Peru to help embattled Castillo

-"The president asked us for support," Lopez Obrador told his regular daily news conference, arguing that Castillo has faced a campaign against him in the media.
+"The president asked us for support," Lopez Obrador told his regular daily news conference, arguing that Castillo has faced a campaign against him in the media which reflected resistance to a leftist leader of humble origins.
 Mexican Finance Minister Rogelio Ramirez de la O went to Peru accompanied by a foreign ministry official who leads support programs for foreign countries, and a senior official from Mexico's welfare ministry, Lopez Obrador said.

 Mexican President Andres Manuel Lopez Obrador said on Monday he sent his finance minister to Peru to help President Pedro Castillo as the Peruvian leader wrestles with protests and an impeachment attempt.

 Castillo last week fended off a motion in Congress to impeach him https://www.reuters.com/world/americas/perus-castillo-braces-impeachment-vote-protests-brew-2021-12-07, only months into his administration.
-"The president asked us for support," Lopez Obrador told his regular daily news conference, arguing that Castillo has faced a campaign against him in the media.
+"The president asked us for support," Lopez Obrador told his regular daily news conference, arguing that Castillo has faced a campaign against him in the media which reflected resistance to a leftist leader of humble origins.

 Mexican Finance Minister Rogelio Ramirez de la O went to Peru accompanied by a foreign ministry official who leads support programs for foreign countries, and a senior official from Mexico's welfare ministry, Lopez Obrador said.
 Lopez Obrador, a fellow leftist, said that Ramirez de la O's visit was aimed at supporting Castillo's government "in whatever way we can" during a "difficult situation."
 He did not provide details of what Mexico's support amounted to.